joshiaj7/k8s-helm/README.md

-# k8s-sandbox
+# k8s-helm
-Learning microservices architecture using k8s
+Learning microservices architecture using k8s and helm